|

 "Wisdom has built her house, she has set up her seven pillars."

-Any of these studies will usually take a long time to accumulate, although if you really got serious, you could certainly do it in a short time.
-The point isn't speed or stretching it out, but rather getting it into your life.
+Any of your studies may take some time to accumulate, although if you really got serious, you could certainly do it in a short time.
+The point isn't speed or stretching it out, but rather getting it down into your life.

-Under each topic you choose, the numbers 1 through 7 are written, (you probably figured that out) with a blank space beside each.
+Under each topic you choose, the numbers 1 through 7 are written, with a blank space beside each.
 When I come across a verse in the Word that would fit under one of my topics, I write it down here.
 Eventually you can come up with quite a valuable study.
 Please note that the purpose of this type of study is not to be "correct" or exhaustive.
 My seven pillars for relationship might have only two or three of the ones you come up with.
-Dr. Dobson or Gary Smalley might have an entirely different line-up.
-The only criteria you should have is that the elements be life-giving to you!
+A favorite author of yours might have an entirely different line-up.
+The only criteria is that the elements be encouraging to you!
 So, parents, I hope you won't correct your student on this!
+You might give suggestions, but don't correct them.

 Hearing His voice begins with seeking it.
 To that end, I encourage each parent to open their heart and their eyes and pray the pray at the end of Psalm 139: